We Hunger for Connection

 Let’s Get to Work

 You have accomplished a lot by stretching yourself.
-Now you are up against something you cannot get through on your own.
+Now, you are up against something you cannot get through on your own.
 Your smarts and hard work are not giving you all that you want.
 It’s not you; it’s the tools others gave you.

 I enjoy seeing men get more than they want and then growing their success on their own.
-If you feel EVRYMAN Coaching may help you, fill out this short questionnaire below via the free consultation button.
+If you feel MELD Coaching may help you, fill out this short questionnaire below via the free consultation button.
 I hope to be talking with you soon.

 A Personal Intensive